borango/borango.github.io/drafts/maru-purchase-preliminary-agreement.md

    (called the "Boat" in this agreement)

-2. The Seller wants to sell and the Buyers want to buy the Boat for TWELVE THOUSAND EUROS (€12,000).
+2. The Seller wants to sell and the Buyers want to buy the Boat.

 3. The Buyers plan to create a company that will officially buy the Boat.